gehoernchen/lyl-linux/README.md

 ## Dependencies

 - You need protontricks, either native or flatpak.
 I had bugs with the native package and chose Flatpak.
+Make sure your protontricks flatpak can access the directory your `lyl-launcher.exe` is located at!!
 - Python.
 - VDF for Python.
 For Arch, there is an AUR package called `python-vdf`.
 - The LyL launcher.
 Put the executable in this repository or edit the path to it in `config.py`.